nycu-caslab/OSC-RISCV-Web/labs/lab0.rst

 the contents and layout of the resulting FIT image.
 This file must reference the following components:

 * ``kernel.bin`` – the raw kernel image generated earlier
-* ``jh7110-starfive-visionfive-2-v1.3b.dtb`` – the device tree for VF2 #TODO provide link
+* ``jh7110-starfive-visionfive-2-v1.3b.dtb`` – the device tree for VF2
-* ``initramfs.cpio`` – an optional root filesystem archive #TODO confirm if required
+* ``initramfs.cpio`` – an optional root filesystem archive (not included for this lab)

-The required DTB file can be downloaded from the course resource page. #TODO
+The required DTB file can be `downloaded <https://github.com/nycu-caslab/OSC-RISCV-Web/raw/refs/heads/main/uploads/jh7110-starfive-visionfive-2-v1.3b.dtb>`_ from the course resource page.

 Once the required files and the ``kernel.its`` configuration are prepared, use the following command to generate the final FIT image: